IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 You may use, extend, or alter this image to your liking and/or host in some different registry if you want to.

 **NOTE: This image is created, maintained and supported by the Dataverse community on a best-effort basis.**
-IQSS will not offer you support how to deploy or run it, please reach out to the community for help on using it.
+IQSS will not offer you support how to deploy or run it, please reach out to the community (:ref:`support`) for help on using it.
 You might be interested in taking a look at :doc:`../developers/containers`, linking you to some (community-based) efforts.